 Hillsborough Community College

 Tampa's Hillsborough Community College offers certificate programs in automotive service technology program.
 Coursework for the automotive collision repair program is transferrable into the associate's degree program in industrial management.
-Furthermore, courses are held Monday-Friday from 8:00 am-1:30 pm, and program coursework includes an internship.
+Furthermore, courses are held Monday-Friday from 8:00 am-1:30 pm and program coursework include an internship.
 The automotive service technology program is a 17-month program requiring 1,800 hours of instruction.
 Students will cover automotive repair, including engine repair.

 Indian River State College

 Based in Fort Pierce, the college administers an automotive service technology program that prepares students for the ASE exam.
 Students learn basic shop skills and safety procedures as well as automotive repair and refinishing techniques.
 IRSC offers online ASE test preparation courses.